EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 A second pass over the irreducible k-points is made with output similar to the first pass.

 In the second pass the output density is made and symmetrized.
-This table tells you how many electrons are inside each augmentation sphere
+This table tells you how many electrons are inside each augmentation sphere:

 ~~~
  mkrout:  Qtrue      sm,loc       local